 Annual internal needs assessment for communication targeting UN staff.

+These mechanisms will be available for use to all UN agencies for their own monitoring of communication plans and strategies.

 Budget

 The budget proposal will be defined during the development of the annual work plan, which will be presented to the UNCT for approval at the beginning of every year.
 Resources for joint communications activities may also be considered through cost‐sharing modality by the UN agencies, as well as through targeted fund-raising.